 - 5: Never

 Computers do not deal well with anything unexpected, with sudden and unforeseen events.
 Self-driving cars can obey the rules of the road, but they cannot anticipate how other car drivers will behave.
 Without super-accurate GPS automation relies on seeing lines on the pavement to keep in their lane, but snow, rain, and fog can make them go away.
 Self-driving cars rely on special detailed maps of the location of intersections, on-ramps, stop signs and so on. very few roads are mapped to this degree, or updated with construction, detours, conversions to roundabouts, new stop lights, and so on.
 They don’t detect potholes, puddles, or oil spots well and can be confounded by the shadows of overpasses.
 If a collision is unavoidable, do you run over the child or swerve into a light pole and kill the driver potentially?
 (Boudette 2016).

-Excerpts from John Markoff.
+John Markoff.
 January 17, 2016.
 For Now, Self-Driving Cars Still Need Humans.
 New York Times.